f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 Below are the **current** rSeries optic SKUs:

 ..
-Note:: Some older SKU's may operate in rSeries, but are no longer available to purchase.
+Note:: Some older SKU's may operate in rSeries but are no longer available to purchase.
 They are listed in the following document.

 `K6097: Specifications of the Fiber Gigabit Ethernet SFP, XFP, SFP+, QSFP+, and QSFP28 module ports on BIG-IP system platforms <https://my.f5.com/manage/s/article/K6097>`_